-The 2017 WE FOR SHE Forum will be one of North America’s largest gatherings of women’s organizations, companies, experts, business leaders, advocates and young women.
+The 2017 WE FOR SHE Forum was one of North America’s largest gatherings of women’s organizations, companies, experts, business leaders, advocates and young women.
 Our goal is to advance equality and grow the Canadian economy by championing gender diversity in leadership as a business imperative.

-The WE FOR SHE: Step it up for gender equality conference will play an important role in growing our provincial economy and advancing gender equity by giving students a greater understanding of their career options and potential, expanding their confidence in what they can achieve, and giving them a chance to meet dynamic and successful role models.
+The WE FOR SHE: Creating an Equal Future conference will play an important role in growing our provincial economy and advancing gender equity by giving students a greater understanding of their career options and potential, expanding their confidence in what they can achieve, and giving them a chance to meet dynamic and successful role models.

 Be part of one of North America’s largest events tackling gender equity in leadership;